indraneel207/RABiTPy/documentation/capture.md

 ## Overview

-The `Capture` class in the Microbe Vision package is responsible for loading video files or image sequences and converting them into frames for further processing.
+The `Capture` class in the RabtPy package is responsible for loading video files or image sequences and converting them into frames for further processing.

 ## Workflow